marcbeep/marcsterpieces/README.md

-# Marcsterpiece (NFT Collection)

 ![Project Image](header.png)

-Marcsterpiece (marc-masterpiece) is a decentralized application (dApp) that allows users to mint unique digital art pieces as non-fungible tokens (NFTs).
+Marcsterpieces (marc-masterpieces) is a decentralized application (dApp) that allows users to mint unique digital art pieces as non-fungible tokens (NFTs).
 There are currently 100 images on the IPFS.
 Built with Solidity, React, and Web3.js, this project showcases the integration between a smart contract and a user-friendly frontend interface.

 ## Features